Home > Blog > Translation > How to Use Poedit to Translate WordPress (including Themes and Plugins)

 TranslatePress is the easiest way to translate your WordPress site.
 It's fast, won't slow down your website, works with ANY theme or plugin and it's SEO friendly.

-TranslatePress enables you to translate your website both manually and automatically using services like (Google Translate and DeepL).
+TranslatePress enables you to translate your website both manually and automatically using TranslatePress AI or services like Google Translate and DeepL.
 However, for this section, we’ll focus on manual instead of automatic translation.

 First, you can use the free TranslatePress plugin to add languages to your site, but there’s also a premium version available.
-This adds features such as being able to translate your site into multiple languages, automatic language detection for users, and much more.
+This adds features such as being able to translate your site into multiple languages, automatic language detection for users, TranslatePress AI, and much more.

 To get started, install and activate TranslatePress.
 Then, go to Settings → TranslatePress on your WordPress dashboard, and look under the All Languages section.
 You’ll see your site’s default language here, along with an option to add new ones: